Cobalt-Strike/community_kit/docs/3_Best_practices_manage_cs_with_services.md

 # Best Practices

-> [!IMPORTANT]
-> This document is still in early development stage.

 ## Manage Cobalt Strike with Services

 These scripts can be used as a template to set up teamserver as a service.